webeweb/smsmode-library/DOCUMENTATION.md

 // or use an access token.
 // $provider->getAuthentication()->setAccessToken("accessToken");

-// Creates a Retrieving SMS reply model.
+// Create a Retrieving SMS reply model.
 $model = new RetrievingSMSReplyRequest();
 $model->setStart(0);
 $model->setOffset(10);